 Cities are both drivers of global warming and especially affected by its impacts.
-A large population and energy-intensive infrastructures and facilities in a limited space lead to high CO2 emissions, while the conversion of natural soils and vegetation entail the formation of urban heat islands due to the loss of natural water retention and infiltration potential during rainfall.
 The need for coupled climate change mitigation and adaptation measures and hence strengthened resilience is becoming essential for urban planning.
-In this context, nature-based solutions (NBS) are becoming increasingly important in urban and regional planning.
-Nature-based solutions have the potential to tackle social and environmental challenges such as climate change and the urban heat island effect, water supply security, water and air pollution, food security, human health, and disaster risk management.
-This includes also the expansion and improvement of green-blue infrastructure (GBI) – a strategically planned network of natural and semi-natural areas.
+In this context, nature-based solutions (NBS) are becoming essential for urban and regional planning.
+Nature-based solutions have the potential to tackle social and environmental challenges.
+It also includes the expansion and improvement of green-blue infrastructure (GBI) – a strategically planned network of natural and semi-natural areas.

-Việt Nam is one of the most densely populated countries in the world.
-With an urbanization rate of 3.4% per year, Việt Nam is in a very rapid urbanization process, affecting secondary cities like Đà Nẵng, Cần Thơ und Huế.
-The share of Vietnam’s urban population will increase from the current 30% by 2025 to an estimated 50%.
-At the same time, Việt Nam is among the five countries most affected by climate change.
-Central Việt Nam and its cities such as Huế are particularly affected by storms, typhoons, heavy rainfall, and extreme heatwaves, which often lead to human casualties and severe infrastructure damage.
-Due to the outstanding historical and tourist importance of the city of Huế, it belongs to the category “Top 1 – Top Priority City” of the Vietnamese government and is thus a model for the more than 65 other provincial capitals.
+Vietnam is one of the most densely populated countries in the world and undergoing a very rapid urbanization process with a rate of 3.4% per year.
+It is also one of the vulnerable countries most affected by climate change.
+Central Việt Nam and its cities such as Huế are particularly affected by storms, typhoons, heavy rainfall, and extreme heatwaves.
+Due to the outstanding historical and tourist importance of the city of Huế, it belongs to the category “Top 1 – Top Priority City” of the Vietnamese government and is thus a model for more than 65 other provincial capitals.
 These factors, as well as similar administrative structures and high exposure to climate change effects, make Huế an ideal location for an Urban Learning Lab, from which proven approaches and concepts can be transferred to other provincial cities.